-Prompt filing of incident reports enables the President, Dean of Students and/or the Assistant Dean of Campus Safety to issue Timely Warnings to the Campus Community if deemed necessary.
+Prompt filing of incident reports enables the President, Dean of Students and/or the Chief Campus Safety to issue Timely Warnings to the Campus Community if deemed necessary.

 Members of the University Community may also anonymously report criminal incidents.
 All confidential and anonymous reports of crime are included in the annual statistical report.